KiranACD/pythontutorials/Associative_Arrays/README.md

 - h('michael', 11) --> 7
 - h('graham', 11) --> 6

 There is a collision between john and eric.
-If we take the num
+If we take the num_slots as 5:

 - h('alexander', 5) --> 4
 - h('john', 5) --> 4